Complete a challenging circuit in the world’s highest trekking destination

 Starting from Lukla you walk through traditional Sherpa villages, mesmerizing alpine scenery and swaying metal bridges spanning deep river gorges.
 Visit Namche, the capital of the Sherpa homeland.
 Take a hike to Ama Dablam Base Camp and view the most beautiful peak in the world in its totality.
 Walk through the Khumbu and Ngozumpa glaciers and cross the 3 challenging passes in the Everest Region- Kongma La, Cho La and Renjo La.
 Enjoy stupendous views of four of the world’s highest peaks – Mount Everest, Cho Oyu, Makalu and Lhotse.
 Walk beside the magical Gokyo Lake (Gokyo Tsho) and hike upto Gokyo Ri for a 360 degree Himalayan panorama.
 End this once in a lifetime trip, ultimate Everest Trek with a phenomenal evening photography tour at Kathmandu’s sacred Hindu and Buddhist site – Pashupatinath and Boudhanath.
 The wonderful spectacle of devotees performing the evening worship ritual with huge oil and butter lamps and dispelling the darkness serves as a fitting finale for your unforgettable Nepal adventure.

 Once you arrive in Kathmandu, you will be greeted by our representative at the airport.
 Look for a person holding a placard with Third Rock Adventures or your name written on it.
 You will be driven to your hotel in a private vehicle.
 Check in, enjoy a welcome drink and get refreshed.
 Later in the day there will be a trip briefing, where you will be introduced to your guide and other team members.
 Your guide will talk briefly about the trek, the route you will take and the important things you need to keep in mind while trekking.
 If you have any queries regarding the trek, you can ask your guide.
-Evening enjoy welcome dinner and have a taste of authentic Nepalese cuisine accompanied by traditional songs and dances.
 Overnight in Kathmandu.

 Wake up early and head to the airport to catch your flight to Lukla.
 The flight is one of the highlights of this trip as you get your first view of the mighty Mount Everest and other giants.
 Once you arrive in Tenzing Hillary Airport in Lukla you meet the other crew members.
 You sort out your belongings and begin your trek.
 The first day’s trek is pretty short and it takes you to the picturesque Lukla settlement of Phakding.
 Leaving Lukla you walk down to the Dudh Koshi river and cross a suspension bridge to arrive at the village.
 Overnight in Phakding.